gianninapachas/academic-kickstart/content/author/admin/_index.md

 +++

 Giannina Pachas is a software engineering student at the University of Texas at Arlington.
 She is a current member of Alpha Chi Omega Epsilon Lambda chapter and former member of Freshman Leaders on Campus (FLOC).
 Her interest is working in application development and web development.
-Currently she is working on a senior design project with PDX sponsor and data mining project, more info to come.
+Currently she is working on a senior design project sponsored by PDX Inc and data mining project, more info to come.